DamoM73/space-rescue-tutorials/_build/html/_sources/18_game_design.md.txt

 # Game Design

 There are general principles which help create better games.
 In fact there is an entire industry dedicated to the design of games.
 There is heaps of academic research into gamer's preferences and how to influence gamers.
 So the material we cover here, is a really simple introduction into a topic so big that it can cover a range of different careers.
+If you are interested in diving deeper, I can suggest checking out **[The Psychology of Video Games](https://www.psychologyofgames.com/)**.

 First, what makes a game a game?